wright-group/WrightTools/docs/contributing.rst

     a.
 If your commit is related to an issue, but does not resolve it, use ``addresses #99`` in the commit message
 #. if appropriate, add tests that address your changes (if you just fixed a bug, it is strongly reccomended that you add a test so that the bug cannot come back unanounced)
-#. once you are done with your changes, run your code through flake8
+#. once you are done with your changes, run your code through flake8 and pydocstyle

     .. code-block:: bash

         $ flake8 file.py
+        $ pydocstyle file.py

 #. rerun tests
 #. add yourself to `CONTRIBUTORS <https://github.com/wright-group/WrightTools/blob/master/CONTRIBUTORS>`_